ExploreDevelopmentSystems/VapeLite/README.md

 # VapeLite
-A roblox script inspired by "Vape a;OTE" ghost client.
+A roblox script inspired by "Vape Lite".